 How to Tell What Your Yorkie is Barking at

 So, as we’ve covered, there are a ton of different reasons your Yorkie might be barking.
-Whether it’s hearing a strange noise, it is hungry, scared, wants to play, is tired, or is just being territorial, there are ways you can tell the reason that your Yorkshire Terrier might be especially vocal.
+Whether it hears a strange noise, it is hungry, scared, wants to play, is tired, or is just being territorial; there are ways you can tell the reason that your Yorkshire Terrier might be especially vocal.

-If your Yorkie is making a high-pitched, more drawn-out whining noise instead of a more traditional bark, this is an indicator of an emotional problem.
-Your Yorkie might be lonely, nervous, or scared, and wants you to know that so you can comfort it.
+If your Yorkie is making a high-pitched, more drawn-out whining noise instead of a more traditional bark, this indicates an emotional problem.
+Your Yorkie might be lonely, nervous, or scared and wants you to know that so you can comfort it.

 If your Yorkie yelps, this is most likely a response to having been hurt.
 A yelp is a high-pitched, almost shrieking noise that dogs let out when they are hurt.

 Although the yelp itself is quick and usually not followed by very much whimpering or other barking noises, it is important to check your Yorkie for any injuries and make sure it isn’t seriously hurt.

 A Yorkie will let out a low-tone moaning noise when it is happy or comfortable.
 This noise can often be heard coming from Yorkies that are being petted, scratched behind the ears or on the belly, or just generally content being around their owners.
 This noise shouldn’t be too loud or abrasive and is a welcome sign that your Yorkie is happy, so pay it no mind!

 Low Tone Barking